 2. Pansexualty is a real thing.

 There are many misconceptions and stereotypes about this sexual identity.
 The most common one is that it’s not ‘real.’
 But, this is not true.
 Pansexuality does exist.
-And if a person’s pansexuality isn’t acknowledged by others, it can make it difficult for them to live their authentic lives.
+And if a person’s pansexuality isn’t acknowledged by others, it can make it difficult for them to live their authentic life.

 3. Pansexuals are not promiscuous.